jdoleary/Spellmasons/docs/TasksCurrent.md

+- single player game overscreen should offer to restart at checkpoint
 - **BIG BUG**: If multiple enemies are targeting an ally unit but it dies in the ranged turn the melee units can attack you without intention warning
+- music is too soft relative to sfx
 - Brad playtest
     - Perk choices: good, UX: bad
         - Instead of "increase emoji cast range" just "+ 5% cast range"; "at the start of" -> "every level"; "temporarily" -> "single-turn"; OR "max stamina" / "overflow stamina"